 What is a Private Detective or Investigator?

-List of Private Detective or Investigator Job Duties
+Daily Life Of a Private Detective or Investigator

 - Warn troublemakers causing problems on establishment premises and eject them from premises when necessary.